Marbleizing: Thomas Kershaw

 Kershaw was born in Standish, Lancashire, England, in April 1819.

 He achieved international fame, winning a number of prestigious awards at the major exhibitions of the age; The Great Exhibition, London, 1851 - a first prize medal; Exposition Universelle, Paris, 1855 - a first class medal; London Exhibition, 1862 - first prize.

 Kershaw's work was often considered to be indiscernible from the original.
-He undertook work in many large houses, mansions and stately homes throughout England and Wales and once declined an offer from the Russian Ambassador to imitate marbles on the interior of the Imperial Palace in St Petersburg.
+He undertook work in many large houses, mansions and stately homes throughout England and Wales and once declined an offer from the Russian Ambassador to imitate marble on the interior of the Imperial Palace in St Petersburg.
 In 1858 he produced one of his important works in the Blue Room in Buckingham Palace where all the pillars were done in imitation marble.

 William Holgate

-In modern times, William Holgate (1931-2002) from Clitheroe, Lancashire, was possibly the finest grainer and marbler in the world since Thomas Kershaw held the title 150 years before.
+In modern times, William Holgate (1931–2002) from Clitheroe, Lancashire, was possibly the finest grainer and marbler in the world since Thomas Kershaw held the title 150 years before.
 His achievements include the prestigious award known as the "Freedom of the City and Guilds of London" and was made “Freeman of the Worshipful Company of Painter Stainers of Trinity Lane, London," in 1995.
 He was also given the Lifetime Achievement Award at the 2001 Paris Salon.